xpqx/apps-tutorials-solutions/_algorithms-review/readme.md

 - Heap Sort:      1 points in Java,    0 in C++
 - Bucket Sort:    0 points in Java,    0 in C++
 - Radix Sort:     0 points in Java,    0 in C++
+- Shell Sort:     0 points in Java,   0 in C++